-So the answer that everyone seems to agree on is that a growler or howler of beer will stay fresh for 36 hours after opening.
+The answer that everyone seems to agree on is that a growler or howler of beer will stay fresh for 36 hours after opening.
 It’s a good rule of thumb, but circumstances may allow it to last a little longer.

-That said, if you DO want your beer to last for two whole weeks while you enjoy it?
-What does the “rolls royce of beer growlers” look like?
-We found it in the GrowlerWerks uKeg pressurized stainless steel growler.
+That said, if you DO want your beer to last for two whole weeks while you enjoy it… What does the “rolls royce of beer growlers” look like?
+We found it in the uKeg 64 oz Pressurized Stainless Steel Growler.
 It uses an 8 oz.
 CO2 cartridge to keep your beer bubbly.
-It’s also insulated to keep your beer cold and “steampunk AF”!
+It’s also insulated to keep your beer cold and it’s “steampunk AF”!
 It even comes in a 128 oz. copper version.

 So breweries are cool with you bringing in your own container?